maths/moodle-qtype_stack/api/README.md

 - `questionDefinition`: The Moodle-XML-Export of a single STACK question.
 - `inputName`: The name of the input to be validated.
+- `answers`.
+A map from string to string, containing the answers.

 The validation route returns a single string field `Validation` with the corresponding rendered output.